heroku/spark-in-space/readme.md

 sc.parallelize(1 to 1000000).reduce(_ + _)
 ```

-you can view the spark master by:
+you can view the spark master by running the command below.
+The default basic auth credentials are `spark:space`, and can be changed
+by updating the `SPARK_BASIC_AUTH` config var, which by default is set to nginx PLAIN format, `spark:{PLAIN}space`

 ```
 heroku open -a $app